 In contrast, when the protein-induced curvature is increased to ${C_0=0.6}$, the effects of the mechanical feedback become increasingly prominent.
-The onset of pattern formation from a homogeneous steady state is similar for ${C_0 = 0.05}$ and ${C_0 = 0.6}$, but is delayed for the larger value of protein-induced curvatures; see Fig.~\ref{fig:temp_evo}(b), Supplementary Video 3.
+The onset of pattern formation from a homogeneous steady state is similar for ${C_0 = 0.05}$ and ${C_0 = 0.6}$, but is delayed for the larger value of protein-induced curvatures; see Fig.~\ref{fig:temp_evo}(b), supplemental video 3.
 Remarkably, in contrast to standard Cahn-Hilliard dynamics, the mechanical feedback arrests the Ostwald ripening process, and a regular pattern with a preferred droplet size emerges as the system's steady state.
-To verify that the mechanical deformations induce a length-scale selection, we also performed numerical simulations of the dynamics starting from a single droplet as an initial condition; Fig.\@ \ref{fig:temp_evo}(b), second row and Supplementary Video 4.
-One observes that the initial droplet nearly dissolves into the surrounding low-density phase, giving rise to a pattern with twelve droplets.
+To verify that the mechanical deformations induce a length-scale selection, we also performed numerical simulations of the dynamics starting from a single droplet as an initial condition; Fig.\@ \ref{fig:temp_evo}(b), second row and supplemental video 4.
+One observes that the initial droplet nearly dissolves into the surrounding low-density phase, giving rise to a pattern with 12 droplets.
 We attribute this to the high cost of membrane deformation associated with large protein aggregates, which leads to a gradual dissolution of a single droplet into several smaller ones.

+Further increasing the protein curvature to ${C_0=0.9}$ leads to a stabilization of the homogeneous state; see Fig.~\ref{fig:temp_evo}(c).
+The initial noise decays and the state with vanishing curvature and a homogeneous protein distribution is stable against small perturbations.
+Demixing into high and low density phase involves areas with smaller and larger preferred curvature.
+The energetic cost of smoothly transitioning between these regions increases with $C_0$ and therefore suppresses demixing for $C_0 > C_0^c$.

-In summary, the mechanical coupling through protein-induced curvature not only arrests the Ostwald ripening process but also facilitates the selection of a well-defined wavelength in the final steady-state patterns.
+In summary, the mechanical coupling through protein-induced curvature can suppress demixing and arrest the Ostwald ripening process.
+Moreover, it facilitates the selection of a well-defined wavelength in the final steady-state patterns.
 In the following chapters, we use linear stability analysis and thermodynamic arguments to investigate the underlying mechanism.